 See Fig.13.
-Before connecting the product water line from Point Z to H, add a T-fitting near point H to divert product water to both the ice-maker and the faucet.
+Before connecting the product water line from Point Z to H, add a T-fitting between point Z to H to divert product water to both the ice-maker and the faucet.

-Using RO for Ice-maker Only:
+Using RO for Ice-maker only: